aiyer07/everydae-demo-demo/README.md

 # Everydae demo... demo

+Rebuilding a couple of screens from: https://ui-dev-demo.everydae.com/.
 Trying out new libraries & frameworks, particularly react and graphql + apollo.
 This is a full stack app with a client, server and postgres database run in docker.
+Meant to reflect:

 ## Installation